 We like fantasies because they are no stress.
 Free dopamine.
 Good old, no strings attached, psychological masturbation.
 Future projections, on the other hand, can be REAAALLY stressful!
 Because they require you to mentally live out the stress of changing.
 To deal with your brain’s BS rebuttals.
-Future projections are nearly as changing in real life because they force you to “go there” in your head.
+Future projections are nearly as challenging as real life because they force you to “go there” in your head.
 It isn’t always pleasant.

 The difference between fantasy and projection is the difference between literal masturbation and asking a gorgeous woman you like on a date.
-One is going to be easy as hell and ultimately unrewarding.
+One is going to be easy and ultimately unrewarding.
 The other is going to cause anxiety and have a much higher payoff.

 In a minute you’ll go through the exercise of figuring out how your fantasies and future projections differ.
 And you’ll learn how badly you’ve been lying to yourself (yay, what fun!)
 But first, a recap:

 - Are the visualizations we indulge in to feel good

 - Are disconnected from reality today